Success Music Studio

 Conclusion

-This gives you the ten ways to spice up your melodies using melodic variation.
+This gives you the 10 ways to spice up your melodies using melodic variation.
 If you start with the basic variations and combine them, you can quickly get a staggering number of melody options.

 Not all of these will work for every melody.
 However, it’s a great way to get around writer’s block and get the ideas flowing again.